openstack/openstack-ansible/doc/source/install-guide/overview-security.rst

-`Home <index.html>`__ OpenStack Ansible Installation Guide
+`Home <index.html>`__ OpenStack-Ansible Installation Guide

 Security
 --------

-The openstack-ansible project provides several security features for OpenStack deployments.
+The OpenStack-Ansible project provides several security features for OpenStack deployments.
 This section of documentation covers some of those features and how they can benefit deployers of various sizes.